-- 8 MILLIONTH call for help answered by Kids Helpline
+- Kids Helpline answers 8 MILLIONTH call for help

-8 MILLIONTH call for help answered by Kids Helpline
+Kids Helpline answers 8 MILLIONTH call for help

 Kids Helpline has this week responded to its 8 millionth request for help from a young person in Australia, marking a significant milestone for the country’s only free, 24/7 phone and online counselling service for young people.

 “Since the launch of the service in 1991 a young person has attempted to contact Kids Helpline every 56 seconds and on average we manage to deal with around 800 calls or online requests for help every day,” said yourtown/Kids Helpline CEO Tracy Adams.